dorkamotorka/ebpf-labs/labs/beginner-course/ebpf-beginner-challenge-89ffd924/index.md

 Waiting for the program ID to be identified...

 #completed
 Yay!
-You've found the running program ID 🎉
+You’ve found the running program ID and did you know `bpftool prog` alone already shows it — no need for `list` 😉
 ::

 ::hint-box